 Commit audit + issue filing each fire |

-/plans |
+/work-on-plans |

-/plans work 3 auto every 6h |
+/work-on-plans 3 auto every 6h |

 Execute next 3 ready plans each fire |